jeffkl/EnvironmentAbstractions/README.md

 ## `IEnvironmentProvider`

-The `IEnvironmentProvider` interfaces provides an abstraction for everything in the `System.Environment` class including getting system information, user information, or accessing environment variables.
+The `IEnvironmentProvider` interface provides an abstraction for everything in the `System.Environment` class including getting system information, user information, or accessing environment variables.

 Use the `IEnvironmentProvider` interface when accessing the environment your code: